What if you had a robot? What if your robot could deliver promotions to your customers and prospects whenever you want?

 Fact: It only has to be high-value, and regular.

-Even once a month will keep your relationship relevant, so long as you’re sending true value to your customers.
+Even once a month will keep your relationship relevant, so long as you’re sending real value to your customers.

 Myth: You have to create content yourself